Republic of Mountainous Armenia

 The Republic of Mountainous Armenia (Լեռնահայաստանի Հանրապետութիւն), also known as simply Mountainous Armenia (Լեռնահայաստան), was an anti-Bolshevik Armenian state roughly corresponding with the territory that is now the present-day Armenian provinces of Vayots Dzor and Syunik, and some parts of the present-day Republic of Azerbaijan (in particular, Nakhchivan Autonomous Republic) in the west.
 It was established by military commander and Armenian political thinker Garegin Nzhdeh and his allies with the support of local guerrilla forces, following the suppression of the February Uprising in April 1921.
 It was not recognized by any country but existed until mid-July of the same year.

-In 1920–1921, with an Armenian Citizen Army of around 15,000, General Nzhdeh and his highly motivated soldiers inflicted heavy casualties upon the Kemalist Turkish army of over 100,000 coming from the West (Ankara) and the Soviet Red Army with over 150,000 forces coming from the East (Baku).

 Background

 Post World War I

 Following World War I, the signing of the Treaty of Sèvres, and in the ensuing peace negotiations in Paris, the Allies had vowed to punish the Young Turks and reward some, if not all, of the eastern provinces of the empire to the nascent Armenian Republic.
 However, the Allies were more concerned with concluding the peace treaties with Germany and the other European members of the Central Powers.
 In matters related to the Near East, the principal western powers, Great Britain, France, Italy and the United States, had conflicting interests over the spheres of influence they were to assume.
 While there were crippling internal disputes between the Allies, the United States was reluctant to accept a mandate over Armenia.
 Meanwhile, the recently formed Russian Soviet Federative Socialist Republic and Turkish National Movement had both set their sights on taking over the Caucasus, including Armenia.
 The Bolsheviks sympathized with the Turkish Movement due to their mutual opposition to the western powers, or "Western Imperialism", as the Bolsheviks referred to it.
 The Soviet government allied with the Turkish nationalists and sent them gold and weapons.
 This proved disastrous for the Armenians, and eventually Western Armenia fell to the invading forces.